mkdocstrings/griffe/docs/guide/users/navigating.md

 During static analysis, these expressions also allow to analyze decorators, dataclass fields, and many more things in great details, and in a robust manner, to build third-party libraries support in the form of [Griffe extensions](extending.md).

-To learn more about expressions, read their [API reference][griffe.expressions].
+To learn more about expressions, read their [API reference](../../reference/api/expressions.md).

 ### Modernization